YAML-formatted plain-text file based models for Flask backed by Flask-SQLAlchemy

 One very strong use case here is generating static sites.
 While you can use Frozen-Flask to "freeze" an entire Flask application to a set of HTML files, your application still needs to read data from somewhere.
 This means you'll need to set up a data store, which (locally) tends to be file based SQLite.
 While that does the job extremely well, this also means executing SQL statements to input data.

-Depending on how many data models you have and what types they contain, this
+Depending on how many data models you have and what types they contain, this can

-can quickly get out of hand (imagine having to write an
+quickly get out of hand (imagine having to write an

-for a blog post).
+INSERT statement for a

 In addition, you can't version control your data.
 Well, technically you can, but the diffs won't make any sense to a human.